 Emack and Bolio’s belongs on any list of the best ice cream in the city, regardless of hard-serve or soft serve.
 This Uptown institution can do most of their hard flavors in soft serve form.
 If you’re feeling really ambitious, you can get your soft serve in a waffle cone covered in things like rice crispy treats or Oreos.
 P.S.A - there are locations on the UWS and UES, as well as in Brooklyn Heights and Fort Greene (but the UWS and Fort Greene don’t have any soft serve).

 Ray’s Candy Store offers soft serve support 24/7.
 A statement that, when said among the right company, may be enough to make a grown-ass person cry in 2020.
 This classic, cash-only spot off Tompkins Square Park has walls covered with newspaper articles and pictures of all the different things you can order - from ice cream served in a coffee cup to fried Oreos.
 Ray himself, who’s owned the place since the 1970s, will likely be there when you stop by, so make sure to wave hello.
+We recommend sticking with chocolate, vanilla, or swirl.

-This summer, Fieldtrip in Harlem has a rice milk hibiscus raspberry swirl soft serve.
+Fieldtrip in Harlem offers a rice milk hibiscus raspberry swirl soft serve.
 If the combination of those nouns isn’t enough to get your mind racing, then we unfortunately do not relate to you as a person.
 They’ll even bring it to your apartment (although that arguably takes some of the joy out of eating it in the sunshine).
 You can place your takeout or delivery order ahead of time online, or stop by their window on Lenox Avenue.

 The main reason you go to Rippers on Rockaway Beach is for the burger.
 But, while you’re there, you might as well get some soft serve.
 Also, Rippers has outdoor seating: it’s called the beach.